Boy Bishops

-Brief History of Boy Bishops and the Claines Boy Bishop
+Brief History of Boy Bishops and the Claines Junior Bishop

 One of the most popular and widespread customs of the Church in the Middle ages.
 The Boy Bishop takes office on the feast of St Nicholas (December 6th), the patron Saint of Children, and his authority lasts until Holy Innocents Day (December 28th ).